zczczcle/PhDDissertation/readme.md

 https://tex.stackexchange.com/

 ##*Why* I put things here?
-1. I can trace my progress by the user-friendly Github.
+1. I can trace my progress by the Github with full history.
 2. I would like to make it open-source, which might benefit others.
-3. It's saved in reliable Git cloud. `I hate MS Office and Onedrive because they lose my documents.`

 ##Make use of it
 If you would like to make use of some \LaTeX source codes of it, especially if you are a PhD student from University of Tsukuba, you are encouraged to use it only when you agree these statements:

 1. You also follow GNU Public licencing.
 2. I am not responsible for any problem of your dissertation.
-3. I am willing to help with your problems, but I may refuse your request.
+3. I am willing to help you, but I may refuse your request.

 -------------
 TedZ